On The Quality Of Cryptocurrency Markets: Centralized Versus Decentralized Exchanges

-The rest of the paper is organized as follows.
-Section \ref{sec:AMM} introduces CEX and DEX systems and a simple mathematical treatment of AMM markets.
-Section \ref{sec:Data} describes our dataset and provides some preliminary results.
-Section \ref{sec:TCs} analyses transaction costs.
-Section \ref{sec:PE} studies triangular price deviations.
+The paper is organized as follows: After the literature survey, Section \ref{sec:AMM} introduces CEX and DEX systems.
+Section \ref{sec:Data} describes our dataset and preliminary results.
+Section \ref{sec:TCs} analyzes transaction costs.
+Section \ref{sec:PE} studies triangular price deviations and the causal role of gas fees.
+Section \ref{sec:v3} provides causal evidence on the positive impact of Uniswap v3 on DEX market quality.
 Section \ref{sec:conclusion} concludes.